grimimirg/esp32-ap-web-server/README.md

 # ESP32 Web-Controlled GPIO Interface

 This project demonstrates how to use an ESP32 board as a simple web server to control GPIO pins through HTTP requests.
+It can be sets up in two different modalities:

+1. As a Access Point to permit clients to connect via WiFi (currently disabled)
+2. As a WiFi client, connected to an existing network

-It sets up a WiFi connection, hosts a web page, and exposes an HTTP interface to change the status of specific digital pins.
+It exposes an HTTP interface (described below) to change the status of specific digital pins.

+NOTE!
+ESP32 works with 2,4GHz band only.

 ## Features

 - Hosts a simple HTML web page at the root (`/`) with example content.
 - Provides an HTTP endpoint (`/pin`) to control GPIO pin states via query parameters.
-- Supports both WiFi Station and Access Point modes (Access Point disabled by default).
+- Supports both WiFi Station and Access Point modes.
 - Includes error handling for invalid or missing parameters.
 - CORS headers enabled for the `/pin` endpoint.